Chek-Back/TryOfCheckDogs/The_Test_TOCD/PBR_001/Set up an isolated lab.md

 # PBR 001

+This is a summary for context; Complete and definitive instructions are within the encrypted file.

     Set up an isolated lab with 3 VMs: Kali (Host-Only + NAT), Ubuntu (Host-Only) and Windows (Host-Only).